 Life @ Thomson Geer

 The law is an incredibly rewarding profession, but we recognise that it can also be demanding.
-For this reason, we aim to maintain an environment that is flexible, friendly, collegiate and professionally stimulating.
+For this reason, we aim to maintain an environment that is flexible, friendly, personable, collegiate and professionally stimulating.
 Our partners and other senior lawyers work closely with lawyers at all levels ensuring that our junior lawyers get the support and guidance they need to develop as practitioners and get exposure to challenging work.

 We work hard to enhance this culture through transparent and authentic communication, and by ensuring we are respectful and accountable to each other every day.

 Our clients are at the centre of everything we do; so it is not only the openness we demonstrate in our dealings with each other, but also the well-established and trusting relationships we have with our clients, which make Thomson Geer a great place to work.

 We also have an active social committee with lots of opportunities to develop close relationships with your colleagues.
 Our lawyers and other staff also practice their teamwork outside of the office by participating in various sporting teams.